huiyic/huiyic.github.io/_posts/2019-06-08-cafes-with-wifi-and-plugs.md

 ![Grids and Circles](https://huiyichia.com/images/IMG_1075.png)

 A Japan inspired cafe, food here is delicious, vibes are chill and there's plugs and wifi.
 Total of 3 floors for you to choose and work at.
+Masala chai is great!

 <b>Monument Lifestyle (Tanjong Pagar)</b>
 Great coffee, simple yet delicious toasts.

 <b>Group Therapy (Tanjong Pagar)</b>
-Chill vibes, just that it gets super busy during brunch times.
+Gets super busy during brunch times.

 <b>Five Oars Coffee Roasters (Tanjong Pagar)</b>
 Big, open spaces, think Blue Bottle coffee style of a cafe.
 Haven't tried the food, but the coffee is pretty decent.

 <b>Cheeky (Tanjong Pagar)</b>
 Newly opened in May-June 2019, there's a spacious 2nd floor with big tables and plugs!
 Give the place a try.
-After you're done with work, you can go next door to have greeeat ice cream at Apiary.
+After you're done with work, you can go next door to have yummy ice cream at Apiary.

 <b>Jewel Coffee (Claymore Connect)</b>
 It's a bit at the far end of Orchard Road, but you'll get rewarded with a quiet and conducive environment!
 Plenty of space inside and outside, with some plugs available.